erudit/erudit-ps-documentation/docs/source/tagset/element-abbrev-journal-title.rst

 Specifies the abbreviated form of the journal title.

-Érudit requires that at least one element ``abbrev-journal-title`` containing the attribute ``@abbrev-type`` with the value **erudit** should be present at the XML.
-It's content should be the abbreviated journal title as it suggested by Érudit.
+Érudit requires that at least one element ``abbrev-journal-title`` containing the attribute ``@abbrev-type`` with the value **publisher** should be present at the XML.
+It's content should be the abbreviated journal title as it is suggested by Érudit.

 .. note::